Tips and tricks for buying a used car at CarMax.

 Don’t use the CarMax service center for the extended warranty — unless your local dealer sucks

-Any issues you find in the first 30 days must be handled via the CarMax service center, but after that, you can take it anywhere.
+Any issues you find within the free warranty period must be handled via the CarMax service center, but after that, you can take it anywhere.

 Personally, my preference is to use the dealer, for a couple of reasons: